ksuares1/Word-Guess-Game/README.md

 Other

 Example: This product was developed for harsh climates, but keeps your skin hydrated in various temperatures.

 Answer: Ultra Facial Cream - It will have 16 lines of _ _

-Wrong Answer: Rosa Artica(7 lines) - Then it would recommend Ultra Facial Cream to them, and picture of that would pop-up
+Wrong Answer: Rosa Artica(7 lines) - Then it would recommend Ultra Facial Cream to them, and picture of that would pop-up.
+When a player gets an answer wrong it defaults and recommends another gift option.